medusajs/medusa/docs/content/add-plugins/minio.md

 To manage images in Medusa, you need a file service plugin responsible for hosting.
 Without a file service plugin, you will face issues while working with Medusa, such as when uploading images for products.

-Medusa provides 3 different options to handle your file storage.
+Medusa provides three different options to handle your file storage.
 This document will focus on setting up [MinIO](https://min.io) on your local machine and connecting Medusa to it.

 ## Prerequisites